Feroz Abbasi

 Feroz Abbasi (born 1979) is one of nine British men who were held in extrajudicial detention in the United States Guantanamo Bay detainment camps, in Cuba.
 He was released from detention and repatriated in 2005 and released by the British government the next day.

+He was born in Entebbe, Uganda, to a Pakistani father and a Ugandan Nubian mother before his family moved to the United Kingdom, where he was raised.